Terms & Conditions

 If you become a client, we will treat you as a Retail Client, as defined by FCA rules, unless we agree specifically otherwise.
 This is despite the fact that we may be entitled to treat you as a Professional Client or Eligible Counterparty under the appropriate FCA definition.
 This means that we have chosen to offer our clients the maximum protection available under FCA rules.
 However, if you are not entitled to be classified as a Retail Client, as defined by the FCA, you may not necessarily have equivalent rights under the Financial Ombudsman Service or the Financial Services Compensation Scheme.
 This is because such rights are not a function of how we choose to classify you but are determined under FCA rules by certain criteria, such as asset size, structure and other qualifying criteria.
 CIP is a participant in the Financial Services Compensation Scheme (FSCS), established under the Financial Services and Markets Act 2000 which, subject to certain exceptions, provides limited compensation in respect of eligible liabilities if we are declared in default.
 Most types of investment business are covered up to a maximum limit of £50,000.
 The right to claim under this scheme is subject to eligibility restrictions.
 Click here for more information from the FSCS website.

 If having become a client you are subsequently dissatisfied with the services we or Pershing Securities Limited (PSL – our nominated settlement and custody provider) have provided under the agreement we will have entered into with you, you should address your complaint, in the first instance, to the individual who is responsible for your account.
-If after 24 hours your complaint remains unresolved, please write to The Compliance Officer, Castlefield, 111 Piccadilly, Manchester, M1 2HY or call our switchboard on 0161 233 4890 and ask to speak to the Compliance Department.
-We will endeavour to resolve your complaint as quickly as possible, but in any event will acknowledge receipt of your letter within five business days.
+If after 24 hours your complaint remains unresolved, please write to The Compliance Officer, Castlefield, 111 Piccadilly, Manchester, M1 2HY or email email@example.com.
+We will endeavour to resolve your complaint as quickly as possible, but in any event will acknowledge receipt of your letter promptly.
 We will liaise with PSL on your behalf where necessary.
 Our acknowledgement will include a full copy of our and, if appropriate, PSL’s internal complaints handling procedure.
 Upon resolution of your complaint, we will send you a final response letter, which sets out the nature of that resolution and any applicable remedy.
 If for any reason you are dissatisfied with our final response and you are classified as an eligible complainant under FCA rules, please note that you are entitled to refer your complaint to the Financial Ombudsman Service.
 A leaflet detailing the procedure will be provided with our final response.
 Click here to obtain further information from the Financial Ombudsman website.
+EU consumers who have a complaint about a product or service bought online also have the option to raise it through the EU Online Dispute Resolution portal by clicking here.